-The General Partner employs staff and provides administrative and operational services to the Partnership on a cost reimbursement basis.
-As part of the purchase of the transmission assets the Partnership assumed pension obligations in respect of transmission employees who are members of the defined benefit plan.
+The General Partner employs staff and provides administrative and operational services to the Partnership on a cost-reimbursement basis.
+As part of the purchase of the transmission assets in 2002, the Partnership assumed pension obligations in respect of transmission employees who are members of the defined benefit plan.
 The pension obligation was transferred by the Partnership to the General Partner at the value of the pension surplus and the Partnership is credited with any pension income and charged for any pension expense.
 Any cash funding of the pension plan by the General Partner is reimbursed by the Partnership.
 The Partnership has indemnified the General Partner for all costs and liabilities associated with its employment of staff, including any pension liabilities.
 As such the pension is reported as if it is held by the Partnership even though the legal plan sponsor and employer of the staff is the General Partner.

 The defined benefit provisions of the plan provide a final average pay type benefit.
 The defined benefit component requires the employees to contribute 2% of eligible earnings, which includes base salary plus short-term incentive pay.
-Those members who at the date of the acquisition were covered by the defined benefit component of the plan are continuing in that component, and all other employees and any new employees are covered under a defined contribution component.
-The defined contribution component of the plan is an 8% employer, and 2% employee funded contribution plan.
+Those members who, at the date of the acquisition of the assets from TransAlta, were covered by the defined benefit component of the plan continue in that component.